phoenixframework/phoenix/guides/introduction/up_and_running.md

 # Up and Running

-To get a Phoenix application up and running as quickly as possible, you can use the express setup to install Elixir and generate a new Phoenix project.
+There are two mechanisms to start a new Phoenix application: the express option, supported on some OSes, and via `mix phx.new`.
+Let's check it out.

+## Phoenix Express

 A single command will get you up and running in seconds:

-For osx/linux:
+For macOS/Ubuntu:

 ```bash
 $ curl https://new.phoenixframework.org/myapp | sh